TL;DR

 The key distinction is accountability.
 An agentic service desk is not there to assist someone else in resolving the issue.
 It is responsible for the resolution itself, unless it explicitly decides that a human needs to be involved.

-Defining an AI Agentic Service Desk
+Defining an AI service desk

 Tickets still exist, but they are no longer the default.
 They are the exception.